aury1698/VNCC/README.md

 ## Step 5: Create a Prometheus Deployment

-Create a file named `prometheus-deployment.yaml`: you can see its structure in `prometheus\prometheus-deployment.` of this project.
+Create a file named `prometheus-deployment.yaml`: you can see its structure in `prometheus\prometheus-deployment.yaml` of this project.

 This configuration mounts the Prometheus ConfigMap as files inside /etc/prometheus, as explained in the previous section.
 It is important to note that this deployment does not use persistent storage volumes for Prometheus storage, as this is a basic setup.